Skip to main content

 whoever wills to be first among you exists your [servant] just as the Son of Man came not to be served rather to serve and to give his life a ransom for many (Matthew 20:29).

 The same truth applies to ministers.
 If someone is a servant of all, how can they then exercise authority over others?
 How can I say "I am your servant but I have authority over you in Christ?"
 It is a contradiction in terms.
 Oh, it is spiritual authority you say.
+So I lord over and exercise spiritual authority over others?
+Christ was both spiritual and fleshly but he emptied or deprived himself of his godly position or spiritual authority.
 Christ is head of the church in which the body grows.

 now, speaking truth in love, grow up all to the extent of him, who exists the head Christ (Ephesians 4:15)

-I picture Christ as the head in who we grow much like a sunflower head, in which many flowers are joined together and grow into maturity eventually becoming many seeds.
+How do we grow up in Christ as head?
+I picture this much like a sunflower head, in which many flowers are joined together and grow into maturity eventually becoming many seeds.
 It is such important truth in regards to how the church will grow.
-If men are servants, giving themselves up for the body then they will love the body as they love their own bodies and as Christ does the body.
-Thus the bond of love, which purpose is to work with truth in maturing the church, will cause the body to grow, truth in love as each partis joined together.
+If men are servants, giving themselves up for the body then they will love the body as they love their own bodies and as Christ loves the body.
+Thus the bond of love, which purpose is to work with truth in maturing the church, will cause the body to grow, truth in love, as each part is joined together.
 Those who plant and water are nothing, it is God who gives growth to the church, both exist one, God's laborer's, existing God's field and God's building (1 Corinthians 3:6-9).

 ... like as Christ also exists the head of the church, himself the savior of the body (Ephesians 5:23-23)

 Christ is also savior of the body.
-Spiritually we were made alive but now his life is to experienced in this body of death, thus the Spirit gives life to this mortal body, both when we receive the consummation of our salvation the redemption of our bodies and glorious freedom as children of God but also when we walk on this earth.
-Salvation exists in three parts, spirit,, soul, and body, and Christ exists the savior of all.
+Spiritually we were made alive but now his life is to experienced in this body of death, thus the Spirit gives life to this mortal body, both when we receive the consummation of our salvation the redemption of our bodies and glorious freedom as children of God but also when we walk on this earth we taste his life.
+Salvation exists in three parts; spirit, soul, and body, and Christ exists the savior of all.

 ... just as Christ loves the church because existing members of his body, for this a man leaves his father and mother and joins to his wife and the two become one (Ephesians 5:29-32)